-Initially I was slightly skeptical of the Logitech G Pro, whenever a gaming mouse or any product in general has such a large positive influence across the web I become very hesitant to jump on board the band wagon.
+I was slightly sceptical of the Logitech G Pro at first, whenever a gaming mouse or any product, in general, have such a large positive influence across the web I become very hesitant to jump on board the bandwagon.
 So, when the mouse arrived at my door, it already knew it was going to have to shine extra bright to get into my good books, and it did.
 The Logitech G Pro is a sleek beauty which performs above and beyond what you would expect, but it does come with a price and a considerable one at that.

 - Lightweight – the Logitech G Pro comes in at just 80 grams